Eco-Gnome/eco-gnome-mod/README.md

 - /EcoGnome createshopsell _{ContextName}_  :   Same as CreateShop, but creates only the sell offers.
 - /EcoGnome createshopbuy _{ContextName}_   :   Same as CreateShop, but creates only the buy offers.

+You can now sync your shops without typing commands, thanks to an interaction with the Store or through a button in the Store configuration page.

 ## Installation

-Download the latest EcoGnomeMod.dll file from [Release page](https://github.com/Eco-Gnome/eco-gnome-mod/releases) and paste it in the folder Mods/ in your server
+Download the latest EcoGnomeMod.dll and StoreObject.cs file from [Release page](https://github.com/Eco-Gnome/eco-gnome-mod/releases) and paste it in the folder Mods/UserCode in your server

 ## Contact
 Zangdar (Discord: #zangdar1111)